Brake fluid: SAE

 The Society of Automotive Engineers SAE has published standards J1703, J1704, and J1705, reflecting progressively higher performance for brake fluids.
 These have counterparts in the international standard, ISO 4925.

 United States

 The Federal Motor Vehicle Safety Standards (FMVSS) under FMVSS Standard No. 116 defines grades DOT 3, DOT 4, DOT 5 and DOT 5.1, where DOT refers to the U.S. Department of Transportation.
 These are widely used in other countries.
 Their classifications broadly reflect the SAE's specifications, DOT 3 is equivalent to SAE J1703 and ISO class 3, DOT 4 to SAE J1704 and ISO class 4, etc.

 All DOT compliant fluids must be colorless or amber, except for DOT 5 silicone, which must be purple.
 FMVSS Standard No. 116's scope is limited to fluid 'for use'.
-Brake fluid 'in use', or not labeled DOT compliant, is found any color.
+Brake fluid 'in use', or not labeled DOT compliant, is found in any color.

 DOT 4

 While a vehicle that uses DOT 3 may also use DOT 4 or 5.1 (a temperature upgrade) if the elastomers in the system accept the borate compounds that raise the boiling point, a vehicle that requires DOT 4 might boil the brake fluid if a DOT 3 (a temperature downgrade) is used.
 Additionally, these polyglycol-ether-based fluids cannot be mixed with DOT 5.0, which is silicone based.